- About ICEDIS

 - ICEDIS Claim, Claim Response & Claim Cancellation - supporting claiming operations for non-delivered serial resources

-- ICEDIS New Order (in preparation) - for placing new (as opposed to renewal) orders for subscription products.
+- ICEDIS New Order - for placing new (as opposed to renewal) orders for subscription products.

 Several messages from the EDIFACT family are specifically utilized in the serials supply chain for invoicing and claiming operations.
 They are documented here:

 A group of ICEDIS Fixed-length Formats were originally developed by ICEDIS itself; these are also in widespread use and are maintained by EDItEUR.
 Further information can be found here:

 - Overview of the ICEDIS standards

 - Advice on Existing Subscription - to help synchronize publisher and subscription agent records

 - Order, Renewal & Transfer - particularly intended to help agents and publishers to automate renewals operations for journals

 - Price at Subscription Level - particularly for subscriptions sales where prices have been negotiated with customers, rather than drawn from a price catalog

 - Complete guidelines.

 Many members of EDItEUR who participate in ICEDIS have implemented (or have plans to implement) a wide range of standards and protocols related to serials and subscriptions management.
 A snapshot survey of the standards supported by each member organization is available here.
 This can be particularly helpful to business partners who are evaluating the uptake and benefits of each standard.